 Pete Joseph loves a challenge.
-Whether it be side stepping on the touch footy field, catching barramundi or saving lives.
+Whether it be side stepping on the touch footy field, barramundi fishing or saving lives.

 At Barefoot, we love to look after the people who look after us.
 Being a paramedic is taxing on your body.
 You need to put yourself into difficult situations physically and mentally.
 It’s important to have your outlets and for Pete Joseph, it’s touch footy & barramundi fishing.
 We were keen to hear more about this lifestyle that sounds like it’s out of an Adventure magazine!